niloymridul/d287-java-frameworks/README.md

 In this README file, I will be explaining what changes I have made during this project.

 ## C - Customize the HTML user interface for your customer’s application.
-The user interface shouldinclude the shop name, the product names, and the names of the parts.
+The user interface should include the shop name, the product names, and the names of the parts.

 Here is what I have done for this part: (Note all of this was done via the mainscreen.html file).
+Filename: mainscreen.html
-- Added a Style tag and CSS style choices from lines 4 to 24 which consists of color, font-size,etc:
+- Lines 4 to 24 - Added a Style tag and CSS style choices which consists of color, font-size,etc:
 ```
   <!-- CSS Styling -->
     <style>